-fast, slow, pounding, or uneven heartbeat;
+fast, slow, pounding, or uneven pulse rate;

-feeling just like you might distribute;
+feeling as if you might distribute;

 trouble breathing, blue-colored skin, tired feeling; or